mayanate/test-nostra/README.md

-# Please check ReadMe.docx for details
+# Please check ReadMe.docx for more details